mr-circuit/mr-circuit.github.io/pages/academic_portfolio.md

 ### _Data Mining of Weather and Result Storage in a Web Server using NodeMCU_

-* Masters' Curriculum Project
+* Masters' Curriculum Project👨🏻‍🎓👨🏻‍🎓
-* Credits: Jayasurya Obbu, Gundu Sushrutha, Varline Betty Cruze
+* Credits: Jayasurya Obbu👨🏻‍🎓, Gundu Sushrutha👩🏻‍🎓, Varline Betty Cruze👩🏻‍🎓

 The ideology behind this project is to identify the weather conditions at any point on the earth, which can be identified by its place-name or by its Postcode/ Zipcode/ Pin code and make the information logged in a web server.
 The technologies which we are implementing in this project are Data Mining and Internet of Things (loT), the earlier is the concept of digging the data from the vast source of internet through simple concepts and the loT is the best solution to connect the electronic things to the internet so that they can be utilized anywhere in the world.